firehol/blocklist-ipsets/README.md

 [Abuse.ch Palevo tracker](https://palevotracker.abuse.ch) worm includes IPs which are being used as botnet C&C for the Palevo crimeware - **excellent list**

-Source is downloaded from [this link]().
+Source is downloaded from [this link](https://palevotracker.abuse.ch/blocklists.php?download=ipblocklist).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 22:02:35 UTC 2015.

 The ipset `palevo` has **13** entries, **13** unique IPs.